First Italian War of Independence: Aftermath of the Piedmontese defeat

 The repercussions of the defeat at Novara reverberated throughout the whole of Italy.
 In Tuscany, the restoration took place spontaneously, when the moderate party recalled Grand Duke Leopold II.
-This did not prevent the Austrian 2nd Corps under D'Aspre from entering Tuscan territory and imposing the restoration by force at Livorno.
+This did not prevent the Austrian 2nd Corps under D'Aspré from entering Tuscan territory and imposing the restoration by force at Livorno.
 This city had not accepted the decision made by the moderate party in the capital, Florence, but was forced to give in after two days of bitter fighting (10–11 May 1849).
 Leopold II cautiously returned to Florence on 28 June.

 Kingdom of Sardinia

 In the Kingdom of Sardinia, Genoa, which had been an independent republic until its annexation by the House of Savoy 35 years earlier, revolted on 1 April 1849.
 Rumours spread through the city that the Albertine Statute was to be abolished and that Genoa and Alessandria were to be ceded to Austria as part of the peace agreement.

 In a few hours, the rebels had overcome the Piedmontese garrison, but Alfonso La Marmora advanced with the 6th Division from Parma which had been recalled to suppress the riot.
 The rebels quickly surrendered.
 Nevertheless, to quash any thought of independence, La Marmora ordered the bombardment of the city and then an assault, followed by a sack.
 At dawn on 6 April, Genoa surrendered and an American ship took 450 Genoese into exile, including those most implicated in the revolt.